aequitas-aod/aequitas-reasoner-service/README.md

 ## Dependencies Management

-The purpose of [requirements](requirements.txt) file is only to offer a quick way to install poetry.
+The purpose of [requirements](requirements.txt) file is just to offer a quick way to install poetry.
 Actual dependencies are managed by poetry itself.

 You can add new dependencies to the project by running `poetry add <package-name>`.
 This will add the